-Care and data security
+7.3 Care and data security

-More generally, we require all Foundation staff (and expect all our contractors) to remain mindful of the data protection principles (see section 3 above), and to use their best efforts to comply with those principles whenever they process personal information.
-Data security is not simply an online or digital issue but one that affects daily processes: filing and sending correspondence, notably hard copy documents.
+More generally, we require all Foundation staff (and expect all our contractors) to remain mindful of the data protection principles (see Section 5 above), and to use their best efforts to comply with those principles whenever they process personal information.
+Data security is not simply an online or digital issue but one that affects daily processes such as filing and sending correspondence, notably hard copy documents.
 Data handlers should always consider what their most assured and secure means of delivery is, and what the consequences would be of loss or unauthorised access.

-We expect all those with management / leadership responsibilities to be particular champions of these principles and to oversee the swift reporting of any concerns about how personal information is used by the Foundation and to identify the need for (and implement) regular staff training.
-Staff must attend any training we require them to.
+We expect all those with leadership and management responsibilities to be particular champions of these principles and to oversee the swift reporting of any concerns about how personal information is used by the Foundation and to identify the need for (and implement) regular staff training.
+Staff